openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 Then, down the road (during [phase 3](#implementation-phases)), it would be expected for the MCO to use the "External" platform type and its spec as a signal about the underlying platform and cloud controller manager presence and operate accordingly.
 For an explicit signal about the necessity to set `--cloud-provider=external` flag to the kubelet, we will use the `CloudControllerManager` field of the `ExternalPlatformSpec`, which is
 described in the [API Extensions](#api-extensions) section down below.

+#### Windows Machine Config Operator

+The Windows Machine Config Operator configures Windows instances into nodes, enabling Windows container workloads to run within OCP clusters.

+Its behaviour relies on the [Machine Config Operator](#machine-config-operator) since Windows-related machinery uses MCO-rendered ignition files
+(there are plans to switch this to use MachineConfigs) to extract and then use some kubelet flags, including the `--cloud-provider` one.

+Initially, the new "External" platform should be treated similarly to PlatformType "None" by the WMCO.

+Important to note that WMCO has specific behaviour for the `None` platform type.
+With this platform type WMCO [will](https://github.com/openshift/windows-machine-config-operator/blob/95a2c5225a066f40fb4af44cbd5a4d4d763c149e/pkg/windows/windows.go#L654) [set](https://github.com/openshift/windows-machine-config-operator/blob/95a2c5225a066f40fb4af44cbd5a4d4d763c149e/pkg/windows/windows.go#L654)
+`--node-ip` flag with the user-provided IP address, which requires additional configuration.
+For other supported platform types, WMCO relies on MachineAPI to figure out IP addresses or does not set this flag at all.
+This seems acceptable for the initial phase, but during [phase 3](#implementation-phases) this behaviour should be revised and changed to provide users additional knobs to configure this behaviour or, perhaps, check MachineAPI engagement to make a decision.

 #### Cluster Cloud Controller Manager Operator